Amreen-Kaur/VSD-IAT-5-Day-Cloud-Based-Workshop/README_5.md

 ---
 ## **Timings with OpenSTA**

-The first step is to initiate OpenroadWwhich has OpenSTA integrated in it).
+The first step is to initiate Openroad which has OpenSTA integrated in it.

 ![d4_27](https://github.com/Amreen-Kaur/VSD-IAT-5-Day-Cloud-Based-Workshop/blob/main/DAY-4/d4_27.png)